 Data analysis is crucial in today's businesses and organizations.
 With the increasing amount of data being created at 328.77 million terabytes of data per day, and them being readily available to most businesses, having efficient tools that can help analyze and interpret this data effectively is essential.

-In this article, we will discuss the top 9 best data analysis tools currently used in the market today.
+In this article, we will discuss the top data analysis tools to use in 2025.

 Data analysis tools are software or programs that help in collecting, cleaning, organizing, analyzing and interpreting large sets of data to derive meaningful insights.
 To extract valuable information from the data, these tools use techniques such as: